 ACCELERATE: LIFE SCIENCES

-A DDN featured Success Story, CCS correlates viruses with gastrointestinal cancers for the cancer genome atlas 400% faster using DDN Storage!
+A featured DDN Success Story, CCS Advanced Computing correlates viruses with gastrointestinal cancers for the cancer genome atlas 400% faster!

 • Diverse, interdisciplinary research projects required massive compute and storage power as well as integrated data lifecycle movement and management